Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Related works

 \subsection{Generalization of DRL}

-Methods concerning improving the Sim2Real generalization primarily involve three categories.
-(1) System identification \cite{SI}: define and tune the parameters to match the real-world environment.
-(2) Domain Randomization (DR) \cite{DR}: randomize the simulation setups while training such that the real-world environment can be deemed as another variation of these randomized environments.
-(3) Domain adaptation \cite{DualDA,S2R_survey}: adapt the trained model by learning mapping or invariant features from simulation to the real world, or re-training in the real world.
-Regarding Task2Task generalization, the methodologies mainly encompass four classifications.
-(1) Employing apposite task description: RMDP \cite{RMDP} and MOO-MDP \cite{MOO-MDP}.
-(2) Introducing diversity: randomly generated visual properties \cite{Procgen}, randomly initialized agent and environment \cite{LiZhi}.
-(3) Data augmentation: image processing techniques \cite{DA_img}, automatic data augmentation \cite{ADA}, and random convolution \cite{RandomConv}.
-(4) Regularization \cite{CoinRun}: L2-regularization, dropout, and batch normalization.
-Although a wide range of studies has been carried out on the generalization of DRL, their focuses, however, are limited to the standard DRL framework.
-The combination of such techniques with high-efficient training frameworks, such as decoupled framework, has not been carefully discussed, which we believe is indispensable and could be a desirable incentive to the wide-ranging application of DRL.
+The generalization of DRL can be bifurcated into Sim2Real and Task2Task generalization.
+Methods concerning improving the Sim2Real generalization primarily involve three categories: (1) System identification: Define and tune the parameters to match the real-world environment. \citet{realworld_nature} utilized a residual model to quantify the gap between simulated and real-world environments, wherein Gaussian processes and k-nearest-neighbor regression were applied to model discrepancies in perception and dynamics, respectively.
+After pre-training in a conventional simulator, the agent was fine-tuned in a residual model-enhanced simulation to facilitate Sim2Real transfer.
+(2) Domain randomization: Randomize the simulation setups while training, such that the real-world environment can be deemed as another variation of these randomized environments. \citet{realworld_30hour} developed a DR-augmented simulation platform DMHouse, where the layout of the indoor room, along with the lighting conditions, were randomized during training to ensure the generalization across diverse real-world conditions.
+(3) Domain adaptation: Adapt the trained model by learning mapping or invariant features from simulation to the real world, or re-training in the real world. \citet{realworld_human} proposed a human-guided reinforcement learning framework, allowing humans to guide the robot in the real world, wherein the DRL agent can be re-trained by learning from real-world demonstrations.
+In doing so, the fine-tuned agent can be adaptable to more corner cases from the real world.

+Regarding Task2Task generalization, methodologies can be broadly categorized into three main classifications: (1) Training regularization.
+Notable methods include injecting tangent prop into the critic loss function \citep{tprop}, averaging Q target and Q function over transformed input images \citep{DrQ}, and incorporating L2-regularization, dropout, and batch normalization into DRL training \citep{CoinRun}.
+(2) Training environment diversification.
+For instance, \citet{LiZhi} randomly initialized the agent and environment at the start of each training episode to enhance diversity, while \citet{Procgen} randomly varied the visual properties of the environments to achieve a similar effect.
+(3) Training data augmentation. \citet{TLDA} proposed a task-aware data augmentation technique to identify and augment the task-correlated part of the input image. \citet{RandomConv} utilized random convolution networks to augment training images within the feature space. \citet{ADA} developed an automatic data augmentation diagram to autonomously discover effective augmentation tools for DRL tasks.